-The Village's elected and appointed officials considered many factors when setting the fiscal-year 2022 budget, including tax rates and fees that will be charged for its various activities.
+The Village's elected and appointed officials considered many factors when setting the fiscal-year 2024 budget, including tax rates and fees that will be charged for its various activities.
 One of those factors is the local economy.
-The Village is faced with a similar economic environment as many other local municipalities, including the impact of the COVID-19 pandemic.
-As of the date of this report, the extent of the impact of COVID-19 on the Village's operations and financial position cannot be determined.

 REQUESTS FOR INFORMATION